hablapps/blog/_posts/2024-07-02-PostPairsTrading.md

 ## Identifying cointegrated indexes

 The pairs trading strategy relies heavily on identifying pairs of assets that maintain a long-term equilibrium relationship as mentioned previously.

-Is this described mathematically? **Yes**:

-The concept we're referring to is **cointegration** (although there are other methods, we'll focus on this one).
+A common approach to deal with this is through the concept of **cointegration** (although there are other methods, we'll focus on this one).

 > 💡 Which should not be confused with correlation; cointegration is a statistical property of two-time series, indicating a long-term relationship between them despite short-term fluctuations.
 Cointegrated series move together over time, sharing a common stochastic drift.
 On the other hand, correlation measures the strength and direction of the linear relationship between two variables at a specific point in time.
 While correlation captures the degree of association between variables, cointegration reflects a deeper, underlying relationship that persists over time.

 Hence, we're interested in **cointegrated assets**, which are assets that exhibit the following characteristics:

 * They have a similar trend, meaning the difference between both assets maintains a constant mean, and this difference fluctuates around that same mean.
 * This inherent relationship remains constant in the long run, indicating that the connection between the series is time-invariant.